AkhilRaj1819/Ecommerce-Follow-Along/README.md

 5. **Order Management:** Order history and tracking for users and sellers.
 6. **Admin Panel:** An admin interface for managing products, orders, and users.

+## Milestone 2: Project Setup and Login Page

+In this milestone, we have set up the project and implemented the Login Page.
+The following tasks were completed:
+- Project setup and initialization
+- Created the Login Page
+- Implemented form validation
+- Connected the Login Page to the backend API for user authentication
+- completed taiwind